Fast scratch folder (/disco2fs/projectid)

 Data retention policy

-The files stored in /disco2fs/username are retained for 45 days after the user account has been deactivated.
+The files stored in /disco2fs/projectid are retained for 45 days after the project account has been deactivated.
 Afterwards, they undergo a wipe out.
 Discoverer HPC reserves the right to modify and augment the aforementioned policy, upon which the user shall be provided with an early warning.

 Help